No. It is not legal.

 Obviously, if you are camping in an RV, you don’t have the proper outdoor composting bin with you.

 Composting toilets were originally intended to help gardeners (home owners) save their own poop for fertilizer purposes.
 It created a way to capture poop into a temporary storage bin and be able to easily transfer it to a larger, outdoor composting bin.

 They became popular with tiny house dwellers because most tiny houses don’t come with black tanks.
 Composting toilets became popular in small RVs and vans that don’t have a fresh water tank, or have too small of a fresh water tank.

 But if your van or RV has a fresh water tank of at least 25 gallons, there’s really no need for a composting toilet.
 You can get by with a standard flush-toilet just fine.
-Even a black tank the size of 25 gallons is enough to last 14 days.
-A composting toilet usually fills up in 5-7 days.
+Even a black tank the size of 25 gallons is enough to last 14 days, which is what most people get with a composting toilet.

 You can always pee outside if you want to make your black tank last longer.

 Is it Legal to Throw Poop into the Garbage?